krisnova/xpid/README.md

 Find all container processes on a system xpid -c

-Find all container processes between pids 100-200 xpid -c -o table 100-200
+Find all container processes between pids 100-200 in the color formatter xpid -c -o color 100-200

 Find all processes running with eBPF programs as JSON xpid --ebpf -o json <pid-query>